 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the glass retaining screws (A) and clips (B) then both metal frames (C) that holds the glass (D) to the door frame (E).
-Lift out the glass and pull off the old gasket.
+Remove the glass retaining screws (A), clips (B) and the metal frame (C).
+Lift out the glass (D) and pull off the old gasket.
 This is a good time to clean the glass thoroughly.